iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 ### Configuring Instance for HTTPS

-In order to use Certbot, you need a live HTTP website (domain) with an open PORT 80 (EC2's Security Group) which is hosted on a server; in our case Ubuntu server.
+To use Certbot, you need a live HTTP website (domain) with an open PORT 80 (EC2's Security Group) which is hosted on a server; in our case Ubuntu server.

 In your machine's terminal (EC2 connect/SSH):